Chicago Traction Wars

 The Chicago Traction Wars was a political conflict which took place in Chicago primarily from the mid-1890s through the early 1910s.
 It concerned the franchise and ownership of streetcar lines.
 At the time it was one of the dominant political issues in the city and was a central issue of several mayoral elections and shaped the tenures of several mayors, particularly those of Carter Harrison IV and Edward Fitzsimmons Dunne.

 Background

 Chicago awarded its first street railway franchises in 1856.
 Early on, dozens of streetcar companies arose.
+The first streetcars in Chicago were horse cars run by the Chicago City Railway Company and the North Chicago City Railway Company around 1858-1861.
+This method was slow and expensive, and the companies began substituting cable cars in the 1880s.
+It was also in the 1880s that electric-powered "trolleys" first became practical.
 However, by the 1890s mergers and acquisitions had left only a handful.